 What type of photography do you do?

 It all boils down to this: I strive to capture dynamic, timeless images with enthusiasm and honesty.
 My style is largely journalistic, with bits of fine art flair throughout.
-I’m very hands-off in my coverage of the day (and even a bit sneaky to get those candid shots of the guests!), but I still believe there’s a time and place for lovely posed images of the couple together.
-So while I won't stop you and make you pose during your first dance, I would like about twenty minutes (or more!) alone with you both sometime during the day (usually right after family formals or during a first look— or both) to create some images of you as a couple without your friends or family around watching.
+I’m very hands-off in my coverage of the day (and even a bit sneaky to get those candid shots!), but I still believe there’s a time and place for lovely posed images of the two of you together.
+So while I won't stop you and make you pose while you're cutting the cake or dancing, I would like some time alone with you both to create images of you as a couple without your friends or family around watching.
+I love breaking this up into three smaller 10-15 minute time-slots when we can— during the first look, after the ceremony, and about 20 minutes before sunset.
 I always make sure to get shots of the details of the wedding: from your centerpieces to your shoes, so my images will capture all those little things you might have missed during the excitement of the day.
 My photos of the guests at the wedding are almost entirely journalistic.
 I don’t pull groups away from the fun for posed photos or stop people while eating for those “table shots”, instead I prefer to capture them laughing, dancing, drinking, and generally having a wonderful time.

 If you had to describe your style in three words what would it be?